This article will explore some of the best ways to relieve muscle soreness, including natural home remedies and

 I thought I knew what muscle soreness was until I worked out with my football buddy.

 I was in high school, and a football buddy said we should go work out, so we did.

 He took me through his workout.
 We did some chest.
-We did some back.
 We did some legs.
+And we also did some back.

 It all felt great.

 The next day, I could barely move.

 After about eight days, I could lift my arms over my head.